CBD Products and Medical Marijuana for Endometriosis

 People with endometriosis want safe, effective ways to relieve the pain and other symptoms of this chronic condition.
 However, our 2021 Endometriosis In America survey shows that only 14 percent of survey respondents feel their endo symptoms are well-controlled by their current treatment plan.

-What are CBD products and medical marijuana?
+CBD products and medical marijuana with THC

 These numbers are similar to the results of an online REDCap survey about CBD and cannabis for endometriosis.
-They had either had been diagnosed with endometriosis or were on the Endometriosis Association mailing list.2
+They had either had been diagnosed with endometriosis or were on the Endometriosis Association mailing list.3

 What endometriosis symptoms are people trying to ease with CBD products and medical marijuana?